nik-yo/Nikki-no-Nikki/src/content/2025/09/07 under-$1-a-month-hosting.md

 <br />

 Finally hosting.
 The cheapest hosting I can find is $2-3 a month.
 So, I turned to cloud, in this case, I use AWS.
 With it, I can finally host my personal site under $1 a month.
 My October 2025 cost was only $0.53.
-And it's not only for 1 site, I have multiple hosted in AWS.
+And it's not only for 1 site, I have multiple sites hosted in AWS.

 <br />